jasonbot/weblog/content/weblog/innioasis-y1.md

 * No touchscreen.
 Again, coming from Shanling this took a little bit of getting used to.
 Pure iPod classic ergonomics, buttons only.
 * Build quality is not super solid.
 The screen is plastic, not glass, and it scratched almost immediately.
 You can definitely "feel" a center of gravity while the majority of the device fgeels light.
 No metal in its construction.
 It doesn't feel brittle but by no means is it a luxury experience.

 This thing is a lot of fun to use, though!
-The novelty will eventually wear off but it feels good to have something iPoad shaped in my life again.
+The novelty will eventually wear off but it feels good to have something iPod shaped in my life again.